GraionDilach/RandomGraionTweaks/readme.md

 __COMPATIBILITY:__ This component overwrites Tweaks Anthology's Alter Wisdom-Based Divine Bonus Spell Table component and partially overwrites Scales of Balance's Stat-based Bonus Spells.

+## Component 1000 Change Worgs to use IWD2 artwork

+Instead of the regular recolored wolf animation.

+__COMPATIBILITY:__ This component should be installed after all mods which might add monsters.

 ## Component 10000 Bag of Spilling

 There is a possibility that installing too many content/item mods pushes out some of the crucial items from a creature's inventory.
 This component goes through all creatures and collect all such supposed to be __droppable__ but no longer available items and collects them into an unstealable one-way Bag of Spilling to the creature's eighth inventory slot.
 Undroppable items lost due to megamod installations are not recovered.